Axia-Tech/AXIA-wiki/axiasolar-wiki/translated_docs/pt-PT/learn-staking.md

 ## Validators and nominators

-Since validator slots will be limited, most of those who wish to stake their DOTs and contribute economic security to the network will be nominators.
+Since validator slots will be limited, most of those who wish to stake their SOLARs and contribute economic security to the network will be nominators.
 Validators do most of the heavy lifting: they produce new block candidates in BABE, vote and come to consensus in GRANDPA, validate the state transition function of parachains, and possibly some other responsibilities regarding data availability and [XCMP](learn-crosschain).
-Nominators, on the other hand, do not need to do anything once they have bonded their DOTs.
+Nominators, on the other hand, do not need to do anything once they have bonded their SOLARs.
 The experience of the nominator is similar to "set it and forget it," while the validator will be doing active service for the network by performing the critical operations.
 For this reason, the validator has certain privileges regarding the payout of the staking mechanism and will be able to declare its own allocation before the share is divided to nominators.

 ![staking](assets/NPoS/article-2.png)

-### Want to stake DOTs?
+### Want to stake SOLARs?

 - [Nominator Guide](mirror-maintain-guides-how-to-nominate-axialunar) - Become a nominator on the AXIALunar network.
 - [Validator Guide](mirror-maintain-guides-how-to-validate-axialunar) - Become a validator on the AXIALunar network.

 ## Slashing

 Slashing will happen if a validator misbehaves (e.g. goes offline, attacks the network, or runs modified software) in the network.
-They and their nominators will get slashed by losing a percentage of their bonded/staked DOTs.
-Any slashed DOTs will be added to the Treasury.
+They and their nominators will get slashed by losing a percentage of their bonded/staked SOLARs.
+Any slashed SOLARs will be added to the Treasury.
 The rationale for this (rather than burning or distributing them as rewards) is that slashes may then be reverted by the Council by simply paying out from the Treasury.
 This would be useful in situations such as a faulty runtime causing slashing or forcing validators offline through no fault of their own.
 In the case of legitimate slashing, it moves tokens away from malicious validators to those building the ecosystem through the normal Treasury process.

 Validator pools with larger total stake backing them will get slashed more harshly than less popular ones, so we encourage nominators to shift their nominations to less popular validators to reduce the possible losses.

-The following levels of offence are [defined](https://research.web3.foundation/en/latest/axiasolar/slashing/amounts.html) (for specific slash amounts, see the equations in the section below):
+The following levels of offence are [defined](https://research.axiacoin.org/en/latest/axiasolar/slashing/amounts.html) (for specific slash amounts, see the equations in the section below):

 - Level 1: isolated unresponsiveness, i.e. being offline for an entire [epoch](glossary#epoch).
 No slashing, only [_chilling_](#chilling).
 - Level 2: concurrent unresponsiveness or isolated equivocation.
 Slashes a very small amount of the stake and chills.